ar-visions/silver/README.md

 # **meta** keyword
-classes have ability to perform meta instancing.  think of it as templates but without code expansion; it simply does introspection automatically with the typed symbols.  meta is a simple idea, it's nothing more than an array of types you provide to the class when using it.  the class accepts a fixed amount of types at meta index.
+classes have ability to perform meta instancing.  think of it as templates but without code expansion; it simply does high-level reflection with the typed symbols.  meta is a simple idea, it's nothing more than an array of types you provide to the class when using it.  the class accepts a fixed amount of types at meta index.
 ```python
 meta [ I:any ]
 class list [